vygr/ChrysaLisp/docs/Lisp/BINDING.md

 and `(set)` family of functions.
 This is the most obvious way this can be done.

-When a function is called you are using the same concept, but the binding of symbols to values is done, automatically by the function call mechanism.
+When a function is called you are using the same concept, but the binding of symbols to values is done automatically, by the function call mechanism.
 Internally, this is done by use of the `(apply)` and `(bind)` functions.
 BUT you can have direct access to these for your own purposes.